linhkid/project-pressure-sense/README.md

-# project-pressure-sense
+# Project Pressure-Sense
-Project Pressure-Sense: Investigating how AI systems understand and respond to pressure, both in terms of performance and ethical considerations.
+## Project Pressure-Sense: Investigating how AI systems understand and respond to pressure, both in terms of performance and ethical considerations.

 This repository is part of my final project under [AI Alignment course](https://aisafetyfundamentals.com/) from AI Safety Fundamentals by Bluedot Impact.